TUM-I5/MolSim/submission/week3/README.md

   separately, due to the linked cell algorithm in between.
 This results in another necessary synchronisation step between threads, because you can't calculate V and X without the updated F. Besides the formulas, we checked the equality of those to orders in the CellCalculator tests under "test_newOrder".

-- The CellContainer also supports dynamic cell sizes, so that we can try to optimise them for our simulations, benchmarking is still to be done though.
-In theory the cell size should be either bigger than the cutoff or the cutoff should be a multiple of the cell size, to avoid checking areas outside the cutoff radius.
+- The CellContainer also supports dynamic cell sizes, so that we can try to optimise them for our simulations, benchmarking is still to be done, but first tests suggest possible improvement with smaller cell sizes.
+In our theory the cell size should be either bigger than the cutoff or the cutoff should be a multiple of the cell size, to avoid checking areas outside the cutoff radius.
 It's a balancing act between reducing the amount of particle combinations and adding overhead to organize the cell structure.
-But also smaller cell size may allow more threads to be run simultaneously, which would be interesting to try out.
+But also smaller cell size may allow more threads to be run simultaneously, which would be interesting to try out later.

 - The simulation of the two given bodies yields:

 https://github.com/Grazvy/PSEMolDyn_GroupB/assets/101070208/42519652-e1ac-43a5-bf24-f8ba51c283ba